kleros/archon/docs/_build/html/_sources/archon-arbitrable.rst.txt

 ============  ======  ======================================================
 Key           Type    Description
 ============  ======  ======================================================
-strictHashes  bool    If true, an error will throw if hash validations fail. customHashFn  fn      Hashing function that should be used to validate the hashes. fromBlock     int     The block where we start searching for event logs. toBlock       int     The block where we will stop searching for event logs.
+strict        bool    If true, an error will throw if hash or chain ID validations fail. strictHashes  bool    [DEPRECATED] If true, an error will throw if hash validations fail. customHashFn  fn      Hashing function that should be used to validate the hashes. fromBlock     int     The block where we start searching for event logs. toBlock       int     The block where we will stop searching for event logs.